Bancroft creator reveals why she killed off THAT major character in the series 2 premiere

 Sarah Parish provides: “I think they’ll be very upset.
 At the end of the last series, I got a lot of – not hate tweets, but a lot of: ‘God, I can’t believe you got away with it!
 It’s terrible!
 Poor Katherine!’
 So I think what they will expect is for that to resurface in this series, and of course, you know… [she’s] just snuffed out immediately.”

-However the occasions of sequence one have additionally prompted a rift between Elizabeth Bancroft and her son Joe (Adam Lengthy), who lower all contact within the aftermath.
-Now a contemporary homicide case has introduced him again into city with fiancé Annabel – however he’s decided to not reconnect together with his mum.
+However the occasions of collection one have additionally induced a rift between Elizabeth Bancroft and her son Joe (Adam Lengthy), who minimize all contact within the aftermath.
+Now a contemporary homicide case has introduced him again into city with fiancé Annabel – however he’s decided to not reconnect along with his mum.

 “She’s still haunted by it, and her son is haunted by it,” Parish says.
-“Due to that, due to what she’s executed, she will get her job.
+“Due to that, due to what she’s carried out, she will get her job.
 She’s the chief of police.

 “But she’s lost her son, who is the love of her life, so she’s made a huge sacrifice.
 When we meet her this time, she’s a very lonely person.
 And a sad person, really.”

-Brooke explains: “She thinks she’s disposed of Katherine, however it’s by no means so simple as that, as a result of it’s all linked to Joe figuring out – or considering that he is aware of – what his mom is.
+Brooke explains: “She thinks she’s disposed of Katherine, nevertheless it’s by no means so simple as that, as a result of it’s all linked to Joe figuring out – or pondering that he is aware of – what his mom is.

 “And actually, of course, there’s also Cliff Walker, who is not going to forgive and forget.
 Bancroft is one of those people who’s moved on from Katherine, and thinks that she’s got that sorted.
 But it’s not.”